apigee/apigee-go-gen/docs/render/mcp.md

 ```

-When enabled, the generated proxy will include a [VerifyAPIKey](https://cloud.google.com/apigee/docs/api-platform/reference/policies/verify-api-key-policy) policy.
-All requests to the MCP server must include a valid API key in the `x-apikey` HTTP header.
+When enabled, the generated MCP API proxy will include a [VerifyAPIKey](https://cloud.google.com/apigee/docs/api-platform/reference/policies/verify-api-key-policy) policy.
+All requests to the proxy must include a valid API key in the `x-apikey` HTTP header.
 Requests without a valid key will be rejected with a 401 Unauthorized error.

 ---